SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-relations.md

 ## Passing a Callback to Randomize Every Answer's Data

 And... sweet!
-We have 100 answers full of a lot of nice random data from Faker.
+We have 100 answers filled with a lot of nice random data from Faker.
 But... if you look closely, we have a teensy problem.
 This answer has `question_id` 140... and so does this one... and this one!
 In fact, *all* 100 answers are related to the *same* `Question`.
 Whoops!

 Why?
 Because the `QuestionFactory::random()` method is called just *once*.
-It *did* fetch a random `Question`... and then immediately used that random question for all 100 answers.
+It *did* fetch a random `Question`... and then used that same random question for all 100 answers.

-If you want a different value *per* `Answer`, you need to pass a callback function to this second argument instead of an array.
+If you want a different value *per* `Answer`, you need to pass a callback function to the second argument instead of an array.
 That function will then *return* the array of data to use.
+Foundry will execute the callback once for *each* `Answer`: so 100 times in total.

 Try it again: reload the fixtures: